-Flood water carries a lot of dirt and debris, and it’s very difficult to get this out of every corner.
-Check the nooks and crannies in the trunk (lift any carpet for a better look,) and also under the hood.
+Flood water carries a lot of dirt and debris, and getting this out of every corner is tough.
+Check the nooks and crannies in the trunk (lift any carpet for a better look) and under the hood.
 While you’re poking around, look for any rusty screw heads.
-These get some corrosion protection at the factory but it’s not enough to ward off the effects of flooding, especially in salt water.
+These get some corrosion protection at the factory, but it’s not enough to ward off the effects of flooding, especially in saltwater.

-Two other points to check are the light clusters and the drain plugs in the floor.
-With the lights, depending on how high the water reached, there may be a watermark on the plastic lenses or the reflectors.
 Drain plugs are put in when the car is painted at the factory and are sometimes visible from underneath.
-It will be obvious if they’ve been removed at some point to let water run out.
+It will be evident if they’ve been removed at some point to let the water run out.

-When floodwater recedes there are a lot of calls to insurance companies. it’s estimated that a quarter million vehicles were scrapped after Superstorm Sandy, and projections for Harvey losses are currently hovering at about a million.
-That means a lot of flood damaged vehicles could find their way onto the used car market over the coming months.
+When floodwater recedes, there are a lot of calls to insurance companies.
+It’s estimated that insurance companies scrapped a quarter-million vehicles after Superstorm Sandy, and projections for Harvey losses are currently hovering at about a million vehicles.
+That means many flood-damaged vehicles could find their way onto the used car market over the coming months.

 Flood water does a lot of damage to cars and trucks.
-While a flood damaged vehicle will probably be sold cheaply it will have problems in store for the next owner.
-Not checking for signs of water damage could be a very expensive mistake.
+While a flood-damaged vehicle will probably sell cheaply, it will have problems in store for the next owner.
+Not checking for signs of water damage could be a costly mistake.